Skip to content

 .await?;

-If frontier.bin exists when the process starts, crawling resumes from where it left off.
-Delete the file to start fresh.
+If the frontier directory exists when the process starts, crawling resumes from where it left off.
+Delete the directory to start fresh.

 RedisFrontier

 Requires features = ["redis-frontier"].
-Distributes the URL queue across multiple processes via Redis.
+Distributes the request queue across multiple processes via Redis.

 use kumo::RedisFrontier;